District museums

 The post office displays an old post office with parcel scales, sorting locker, various postal uniforms and more.

-The historic restaurant (around 1920) is a special highlight.
-From time to time, a morning pint is held here from 11 am to 1 pm on Sundays when the museum is open.
+And the historic restaurant (dating from around 1920) is a particular highlight.
+From time to time, a morning pint is held here from 11.00 am to 1.00 pm on Sundays when the museum is open.

 Visitor information